maniart/diffyjs/README.md

 This library came out of my [browser-based interactive experiments](http://mani.io/portfolio/the-night/) and from the need to extract motion data from the webcam through the `getUserMedia` API.
 This is the cleaned up version of that code.
 Hat tip to [Soundstep](http://www.soundstep.com/blog/2012/03/22/javascript-motion-detection/) for the technique used in this library.

 ## Overview
-Basically, Diffy.js grabs two consectives webcam snapshots in each tick of the loop (via `requestAnimationFrame`) & combines them into a high contrast blended image to create a "diff image".
+Basically, Diffy.js grabs two consective webcam snapshots in each tick of the loop (via `requestAnimationFrame`) & combines them into a high contrast blended image to create a "diff image".
 This image can be adjusted from the API via `sensitivity` and `threshold` parameters.
 Based on a `resolution: {x, y}` parameter from the API, Diffy.js will create a matrix containing average values from this image.
 This matrix is then passed as the only argument to a recursively-executed callback function provided by the user: `onFrame: function(matrix) { /* draw something */ }`.
 A Web Worker is used to speed up image processing.
 A simple visual debugger can be optionally turned on as you experiment with values.

 <img src="https://raw.githubusercontent.com/maniart/diffyjs/master/screenshot.jpg" width="752" height="482" />